jakubmartenekdev/inet-chat/README.md

 # Inet-chat
 A real-time TCP chat application

->[!WARN]
+>[!WARNING]
-> This is a toy project I made to learn core systems programming concepts in C and such, is only intended to use for learning purposes only
+> This is a toy project I made to learn core systems programming concepts in C and such, is only intended to use for learning and integration test purposes

 ## Table of Contents